bbauska/W3Cx-4of5-thru-May-2024/README.md

 If you plug a second gamepad (I’ve got only one here), it will display another row for checking the state of the second gamepad.

-So... another thing that is interesting is to detect the joystick values here... you can see the progress bars moving.
+Another thing that is interesting is to detect the joystick values here... you can see the progress bars moving.
 The joystick returns values between -1 and +1, 0 is the neutral position here.